 Sunday: 10 am to 5 pm (some merchants may only open at noon)

-Business hours are usually longer in December and in tourist areas.
+Business hours are usually longer in December.

 Stores are usually closed during statutory holidays, but certain merchants (supermarkets, SAQ outlets, etc.) may remain open.

 As the cradle of French civilization in America, Québec City often plays host to English-speaking students who come to Québec for immersion in a predominantly French-speaking society.